 “We started using OKRs as a way to set more ambitious goals, and to align several teams toward the same goals so that we could execute plans that continue over a few quarters,” says co-CEO Alexa Hirshfeld.
 “Any team at the company can set a big goal, but you need a plan to get there.
 For us, OKRs offered a framework for working backward from big goals.”

 One key to success is to make sure that OKRs are not overwhelming.
-While they try to limit company-level OKRs to three each quarter, Farler acknowledges that, “we don’t always hold ourselves to this because sometimes that would mean excluding important bodies of work.”
+While they try to limit company-level OKRs to three each quarter, Farler acknowledges, “We don’t always hold ourselves to this because sometimes that would mean excluding important bodies of work.”

 The resulting OKR for one content team could look like this: